rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 proxy_enabled: true
 ```

-Next, we will talk about what <code>make</code> is and how it helps compiling the code for our deployment in this scenario.
+Next, we will talk about what <code>makefile</code> is and how it helps compiling the code for our deployment in this scenario.

 ### Makefile
-Make is a build automation tool to manage the compilation and execution of programs.
-It reads a file called a "makefile" that contains a set of rules and dependencies, allowing developers to define how source code files should be compiled, linked, and executed.
+[Make](https://www.gnu.org/software/make/manual/make.html#Overview) is a build automation tool to manage the compilation and execution of programs.
+It reads a file called a [makefile](https://www.gnu.org/software/make/manual/make.html#Introduction) that contains a set of rules and dependencies, allowing developers to define how source code files should be compiled, linked, and executed.

 In this scenario, the makefile can be found in the root directory of the GitHub repo, and here below is the snippet where the cluster name is set up along with the virtual environment that makefile will compile when we are running <code>make virtualenv</code>: